Matthew-Rizky-Hartadi/Ristek_web/README.md

 5. User Profile: User have their own profile page which contains their own posts.

 ## Thank You
-Thank you for trying the application, criticism and suggestions arevery well appreciated.
+Thank you for trying the application, criticism and suggestions are very well appreciated.